oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 The use and therefore the existence of ROLIE service document is optional.
 If it is used, each ROLIE service document MUST be a JSON file that conforms with [cite](#RFC8322) and lists the ROLIE feed documents.
+It MAY also list the corresponding ROLIE category documents.
+The ROLIE service document SHOULD use the filename `service.json` and reside next to the `provider-metadata.json`.

 *Example 1:*